Credit spreads on AAA corporate bonds at historic low

 Credit spreads on AAA corporate bonds at historic low3 min read .
-Updated: 18 Apr 2022, 10:47 PM IST
+18 Apr 2022

 - Many AAA-rated corporate bonds are offering only 8-9 basis points more than government securities today